Stellar Conquest: The board

-The board is a hex grid map, with certain hexes containing stars of varying colors.
-Stars in a hex may have planets that are suitable for colonization.
-Blue stars could feature stellar nurseries or areas undergoing accretion, which impedes movement through those hexes.
+The board is a hex grid map containing stars of varying colors.
+Stars may have planets that are suitable for colonization.
+Blue stars can feature stellar nurseries or areas undergoing accretion, which impedes movement through those hexes.

 Basic rules

-In Stellar Conquest, at the beginning of a game, each player starts in an opposite corner of the board, each with a number of markers that represent ships of various types.
+Each player starts in an opposite corner of the board, each with a number of markers that represent ships of various types.
 For the first four turns the corner square counts as a populated planet.
 In addition, all ships may move only two spaces, but it is possible to purchase movement upgrades that improve the rate of travel speed.

 Units must follow the quickest path to a named destination, and their destination can be changed only when the route causes the unit to stop on a star hex.
-The distance that ships of any type may travel will not precede more than eight hexes away from a populated planet that is owned by the same player; this limitation can be rescinded by research.
+The distance that ships of any type may travel may not exceed more than eight hexes away from a populated planet that is owned by the same player; this limitation can be rescinded by research.

 Research points must be spent on military units (ships that can attack other ships) before they can be built.
-A non-military unit unaccompanied by a military unit landing in a star must roll a d6 (standard six-sided die), and is destroyed on a roll of one.
+A player's non-military unit unaccompanied by a military unit landing in a star which that player has not yet explored must roll a die, and is destroyed on a roll of 1.

 When a player's piece lands on a star, the star's ability to sustain life is randomly determined, the chance of success is dependent on the color of the star.
 Upgrades may improve a planet's ability to sustain life.

 Every four turns a "production phase" occurs in which planetary populations increase by one-fifth their current population number.
 Any player may move population units into CTs, and earn Industrial Unit Output (IUO), the currency with which players purchase upgrades and extra ships.

 The number of ships a player begins with depends upon the number of players, the scenario, and the preferences of the players.